 The Bottom Line on Woodstock Park in Alameda

-Woodstock Park offers a nice new play structure and plenty of features to keep both big and little kids excited for a good while.
+Woodstock Park offers a nice newer play structure and plenty of features to keep both big and little kids excited for a good while.
 The zipline is super duper fun as is the rope structure.
+It’s also only a five minute drive from Target, which is a nice bonus.
 Consider this terrific playground for your next family adventure in Alameda.